The Problems With People 'Hearing for the First Time' Videos

 CI users may hear only parts of sounds and hear auditory stimuli differently than regular speech.
 CI users hear auditory information differently than hearing people do.
 I have heard the sounds described as robotic or like trying to understand the cartoon character Donald Duck.

-Many people with hearing loss do not want to be considered “inspiring”
+Many people with hearing loss do not want to be “inspiring”

 The media tends to objectify people with hearing loss and various disabilities as sources of “inspiration.”
 Viewers and readers are supposed to feel better about themselves because a pitiful “handicapped” person “overcame the odds” or finally had what the world labels a deficit fixed.

-The disability and hearing loss communities are speaking out against this practice, which can be condescending.
+The disability and hearing loss communities are speaking out against this practice because they think it is condescending.
 They want to be accepted as whole human beings who are treated with dignity and respect.
 These communities want to be treated as equals and have opportunities to get a good education, pursue relationships, work, and live a full life.
-They do not want to be held up as objects of pity in order to make other people feel good about how superior and disability-free they are.
+They do not want to be held up as objects of pity to make other people feel good about how superior and disability-free they are.